janosgyerik/articles/hacking-contest-lessons/level4.md

 ## Level 4: always check array boundaries

+todo: redo commands using the remote shell, espcially gdb

 The source code on this level is surprisingly simple:
 ```
 void fun(char *str) {